fastapi/fastapi/docs/en/docs/tutorial/dependencies/global-dependencies.md

 {!../../../docs_src/dependencies/tutorial012.py!}
 ```

-And all the ideas in the section about [adding `dependencies` to the *path operation decorators*](dependencies-in-path-operation-decorators.md){.internal-link target=_blank} still apply, but in this case, to all of the *path operations* in the app.
+And all the ideas in the section about [adding `dependencies` to the *path operation decorators*](dependencies-in-path-operation-decorators.md){.internal-link target=_blank} still apply, but in this case, to all the *path operations* in the app.

 ## Dependencies for groups of *path operations*